 I have an expression I use for when I’m able to truly visualize my characters and their stories––those times when it feels like I’m not creating so much as witnessing and chronicling their adventures.
-I call it ‘being in the pool.’
+I call it “being in the pool.”

-Of course, even then the story might be hard to see.
+I use this expression because, for me, the creative process is a lot like looking underwater.
+From dry land, the depths of the pool look fuzzy and blurred.
+Clarity only comes when I submerge myself and get below the surface.
+Even then, the story might be hard to see.
 Imagine a coral reef thirty feet deep, bursting with sea life.
 Anyone who has ever gone snorkeling or scuba diving knows you can’t see that depth clearly from the surface (I love scuba btw!).
-On the other hand, everything jumps out at you when you invert and swim down to the reef.
+On the other hand, sea life is easy to see when you invert and swim down to the reef.
 Up close, the vibrant colors and glittering splendor draw you in and make you part of their world.

+In many ways, the characters in my books are like friends: I have to hang out with them in order to really know what’s going on.
+Most of the time when I’m not connecting with them, it’s my fault.
+I’ve been neglecting them and, just like real friends, they resent me for it and don’t want to share.
 During those times, I often I think of my dog, Patch.
-When I’ve been gone all day at work, leaving him home alone, I have no right to expect him to be excited to see me when I finally walk through the door.
-Of course, he’s usually thrilled I’m home and eager to play, but some times he’s cranky that I was gone for so long (he lets me know this by pointedly ignoring me while he chews a bone).
+When I’ve been gone all day at work, leaving him home alone, I have no right to expect him to be playful when I finally walk through the door.
+Of course, he’s usually thrilled I’m home and eager to play, but sometimes he’s cranky that I was gone for so long (he lets me know this by pointedly ignoring me while he chews a toy).

 Remember that the real goal is to play with your friends, whether they’re furry or fictitious, real or imagined.
-Give them attention and you’ll be amazed what you discover.
+Give them attention and you’ll be amazed at what you discover.

-For anyone interested, my book, Bobby Ether and the Academy, is a young adult adventure story that blends fantasy with new-age/spiritual fiction (Think Harry Potter meets the Celestine Prophecy).
+For anyone interested, my book, Bobby Ether and the Jade Academy, is a young adult adventure story that blends fantasy with new-age fiction (Think Harry Potter meets the Celestine Prophecy).
 It’s full of excitement, mystery, and just a hint of magic.
 More information about the book and about me can be found on my website at: http://www.RScottBoyer.com.